jeamy/asciisky/doc/asteroids.md

 For the asteroids that pass filtering:

-- Time window: start at local day 00:00 UTC for two days.
+- Time window: compute events over a two-day window, selecting events for the current local day.
 - Rise/Set: `almanac.risings_and_settings(eph, sun + orbit, topos)` then `almanac.find_discrete(...)`.
 - Transit: `almanac.meridian_transits(eph, sun + orbit, topos)` then `almanac.find_discrete(...)`.
-- Times are formatted into local HH:MM in the frontend; backend stores strings like `"12:34 Uhr"` or ISO when appropriate.
+- Transit selection: choose the upper transit (highest altitude) that occurs on the current local day to avoid ~12h offsets.
+- Time formatting: backend returns plain local "HH:MM" strings (no localized suffix).
+The frontend appends the localized hour label via `buildTimeLabel()` (German: "Uhr", English: empty), ensuring it is added at most once.

 ## Output Shape